 Graphs are the glue that ties transformations together.
 They are the only data-structure bonobo can execute directly.
 Graphs must be acyclic, and can contain as many nodes as your system can handle.
-However, although in theory the number of nodes can be rather high, practical cases usually do not exceed a few hundred nodes and even that is a rather high number you may not encounter so often.
+However, although in theory the number of nodes can be rather high, practical use cases usually do not exceed more than a few hundred nodes and only then in extreme cases.